moloewe-leuphana/moloewe-site/docs/01-getting-started/02_local_vs_server_presentation.md

 There are two separate deployments (hereafter referred to as _versions_) of the Mobile Solution Workshop software:

-1. the local version on the Mobile Solution Workshop PC on campus
+1. the local version on the Mobile Solution Workshop Windows PC on campus
 2. the server version on https://moloewe.leuphana.de/login

 This is the same software in different locations.
 For each version a separate user account is needed.
 The local and server version differ in terms of accessibility and network settings.